 A healthcare revolution?

 Dr Eric Topol, a Californian cardiologist, predicts a future where smartphones will easily analyse, explain and transmit all relevant physiological data to the doctor, without the patient having to visit the surgery itself [Ref: New York Times].
+Furthermore, Apple’s launch of a ‘technology enabled’ healthcare system for its employees suggests a high level of trust in the data collected by its technology [Ref: Guardian].
 In this vision of the future, hospitals may be unnecessary, with services “performed in the comfort of our own home.
 Seeing our own data on our devices.
 In charge” [Ref: New York Times].
 Healthcare may change so rapidly some argue, that an individual may not need to see a human doctor throughout the whole treatment process: the patient will diagnose themselves with the help of monitoring data; undergo surgery by an automated robot; and receive aftercare from C3PO in scrubs [Ref: Telegraph].
 However, the role of a doctor is multi-faceted, and critics argue that it is not just clinical knowledge or analysis of data which is important, “it’s communication, it’s diplomacy, it’s tact, it’s pattern recognition” [Ref: Telegraph].
 A doctor must make complex ethical decisions within an established regulatory framework, and deliver a message in a way that suits the individual patient.
 In this sense, the diagnostic process is a profoundly human one – after all, would you rather receive the news that you or a loved one had cancer from a text message or a sentient, understanding human?

 Is the data always useful?

 Supporters of health monitoring note that the healthcare service is notoriously slow to adapt to new technology.
 And the testing process which a piece of technology must go through in order to be deemed safe for medical application, is deemed arduous and long-winded, so many private companies choose to skip it all together and sell their products directly to consumers [Ref: Modern Medicine].
 But for opponents, such regulation is vital to ensure patient safety [Ref: Guardian].
-And they argue that it takes time to show that new technology is beneficial, and so it should not be introduced widely until it is clear that the data can be interpreted accurately.
 That said, in the future, health monitoring could be utilised by using electronic prescribing systems, which have been shown to make prescription errors 50% less likely, and can be checked to conform to sensible drug quantities, interactions with other medication, and even clinical conditions [Ref: Guardian].
 Monitoring technology can also help in the diagnostic process, as some evidence suggests that first diagnoses by a GP are frequently inaccurate [Ref: Guardian].
 In these scenarios, the objective nature of monitoring technologies may allow us to mitigate the risk of human error in healthcare.
 However, others are cautious about such claims, and note that technology may sometimes end up doing more harm than good.
 For example, some doctors are querying the value of breast screening programmes, suggesting that women risk false positives and over treatment, including unnecessary breast removal and surgery on harmless cancers [Ref: Daily Mail].
 Furthermore, companies such as 23andme will now screen any individual’s DNA for genes associated with inheritable conditions for a fee of £125 [Ref: Guardian].
 In light of this, Dr Ewan Birney queries the usefulness of this sort of data gathering, with much of the information based on “very small shifts of risk, which are better served by simply living healthier and getting more exercise”.
 He goes on to conclude that there is “an understandable concern that this type of genetic testing could cause inappropriate harm, simply through people worrying excessively or becoming neurotic over these small increases in risk” [Ref: Guardian].
 So how should we view health monitoring technology - do we really understand what all the data means?
 Are patients in danger of being deluged with data that they do not fully understand?
-Is having constant information about our health a good thing, or does it just add one more thing for us to worry about?
+[Ref: Spiegel] Is having constant information about our health a good thing, or does it just add one more thing for us to worry about?